 The first thing you might be wondering when you see these products is why you even need one.
-While these are good at cleaning tons of different messes around your home — or even in your boat, car, or RV — these products are definitely not the best at cleaning compared to upright or stick vacuums.
+While handheld vacuums are good at cleaning tons of different messes around your home — or even in your boat, car, or RV — they are definitely not the best at cleaning compared to upright or stick vacuums.

-While these products might not be the best of the best when it comes to cleaning, they are certainly one of the best options when it comes to convenience.
-These products are exceptionally handy at cleaning up light to medium messes and are the perfect solution to cleaning hard-to-reach places, like under the seats in your car or on top of cabinets.
-A handheld vacuum is a great way to clean up small messes or light cleanup between less frequent, deeper cleans of your home or for cleaning up messes on things that would be hard to clean with a standard vacuum, such as a dining room table or a kitchen countertop.
+While these products might not be the best for hardcore cleaning, they are certainly one of the best options when it comes to convenience.
+Handheld vacuums are exceptionally handy at cleaning up light to medium messes and are the perfect solution to cleaning hard-to-reach places, like under the seats in your car or on top of cabinets.
+A handheld vacuum is a great way to do light cleanup between less frequent, deeper cleans of your home or to tackle messes on things that a standard vacuum can't access, such as a dining room table or a kitchen countertop.
 However, not all handheld vacuums are created equal, with some being much heavier-duty than others.
-This leads us to the first thing to consider when picking out a new handheld vacuum.

 Step 1: Corded or Cordless

-The first major difference that you will notice differentiating these products is whether they are corded or cordless.
-While corded handheld vacuums — running on either 120V outlets from your house or on 12V outlets in your car — will undoubtedly have a much longer maximum runtime than the battery powered model, but we found they were significantly less convenient and much more of a hassle to use.
+The first major split for these products is whether they are corded or cordless.
+Corded handheld vacuums — running on either an outlet in your house or on a 12V outlet in your car — will undoubtedly have a much longer maximum runtime than a battery-powered model.
+Still, we find them to be significantly less convenient to use.

 If you are looking to dust as well, you are also going to want to make sure that the handheld vacuum you pick has a medium to long bristle attachment that is on the softer side.

-We also found the longer attachments or even the hose to be particularly useful when it came to cleaning out your car.
-Additionally, we would also recommend getting a model that has a longer battery life if you are looking at primarily getting this to clean out your car, boat, or RV.
-However, there is no beating a shop vac or even an industrial vacuum cleaner at a car wash if you really want to do a deep clean of your vehicle.
+We also found that longer attachments or even a hose to be particularly useful when it came to cleaning out a car.
+Additionally, we would also recommend getting a model that has a longer battery life if you are looking for something to clean out your car, boat, or RV.
+That said, there is no beating a shop vac or even an industrial vacuum cleaner at a car wash if you really want to do a deep clean of your vehicle.

-Finally, if you are mainly looking at a way to pick up small messes off your floor, then we would actually dissuade you from getting a handheld only vacuum.
+Finally, if you are mainly looking at a way to pick up small messes off your floor, then we would dissuade you from getting a handheld-only vacuum.
 Instead, we would suggest that you consider a stick vacuum that also doubles as a handheld.
-It is significantly more comfortable and easier to clean your floors with a stick vacuum over a handheld and your back will definitely thank us in the long run!
+It is significantly more comfortable and easier to clean your floors with a stick vacuum over a handheld, and your back will thank you in the long run.

 Hopefully, this guide has helped you figure out what to look for in a new handheld vacuum and narrowed down your options.
-Check out our How We Test article for a more thorough explanation of how we ranked and scored these products and why you should trust our results or head on over to our complete Handheld Vacuum Review to see which products we thought are the best of the best.
+Check out our How We Test article for a more thorough explanation of how we ranked and scored these products or head on over to our complete Handheld Vacuum Review to see which products we think are the best of the best.